LupusE/ChameleonUltraDocs/cli.md

 #### Build Natively

-Building natively is a bit more advanced and not recommended for beginners
+Building natively is more advanced and not recommended for beginners

 1. Download and install [Visual Studio Community](https://visualstudio.microsoft.com/de/downloads/)